 These small oil tanks had the previous coating and rust removed by Sponge Blasting with Silver 30 Media™ abrasives to a Near White Metal, Sa2.5 (SSPC SP-10 / NACE 2 ) level of cleanliness with a 100 micron (4 mil) profile.

-Tank coating removal in Cerrejón Coal Mine (Columbia) - the world’s largest open-pit coal mine; Sponge-Jet was chosen over ordinary abrasives and slurry blasting to remove failed coatings on this tank top because dust migration to surrounding workers and surrounding tanks was unacceptable.
+Tank coating removal in Cerrejón Coal Mine (Colombia) - the world’s largest open-pit coal mine; Sponge-Jet was chosen over ordinary abrasives and slurry blasting to remove failed coatings on this tank top because dust migration to surrounding workers and surrounding tanks was unacceptable.

 The exterior coating of this seaside propane storage tank was failing with the surface rust.
 Sponge-Jet was used to prepare it; while doing so it removed chlorides to below coating threshold; it removed existing coatings, rust and provided a 75 micron (3 mil) profile.